 at Congregation Beth Shalom, 340 N. Queen St., Dover, DE

-The Origins of Religion – Rev. Greg Chute
+The Twin Heresies of Unitarianism & Universalism – Rev. Greg Chute